Schwinn Echo Review

 Because it lacks suspension, we don't recommend taking your kids off-road in the Schwinn Echo.
 But if you are going to do some off-road riding — say, enjoying a local trail before you pick up your kid from school — the Echo is definitely the best low-budget trailer to tow over rough terrain.
 It has larger wheels than the InStep Take 2 and the Allen Sport Steel, so you don't have to expend as much effort to tow it over every lump and bump.
 Its hitch mechanism is strong and secure, so it doesn't bounce around and deliver a lot of feedback to the bike.

 It's in this category more than any other that you'll feel the difference between a super low-budget trailer, like the Schwinn Echo, and the even slightly higher-end models, like the Burley Bee.

 The hitch mechanism on the Echo is secure, but it isn't the easiest to use.
-It attaches to the bike through an adaptor secured by the rear quick release skewer, which is standard, but the hitch adaptor is fairly wide, so it doesn't fit every bike (see our Buying Advice Guide for more details on this).
-The Echo's hitch adaptor is much smaller and more convenient than the InStep Take 2, but it's still not as small or versatile as most of the others we tested.
+It attaches to the bike through an adapter secured by the rear quick release skewer, which is standard, but the hitch adapter is fairly wide, so it doesn't fit every bike (see our Buying Advice Guide for more details on this).
+The Echo's hitch adapter is much smaller and more convenient than the InStep Take 2, but it's still not as small or versatile as most of the others we tested.

 Overall, the Schwinn Echo is not as versatile as most of the trailers we tested.